 Dear Maarten,

 Thank you for your letter dated 20 October 2021 proposing the way forward for IDN Implementation Guidelines v4.0.
-The GNSO Council appreciates the ICANN Board’s concern with regard to the delay in implementing the latest update to the Guidelines.
-The GNSO Council supports the Board’s suggested approach to defer a subset of the 19 guidelines that overlap with topics included in the IDNs Expedited Policy Development Process (EPDP) charter, while allowing the remaining guidelines to move forward for Board consideration as the updated version 4.0 for implementation.
+The GNSO Council appreciates the ICANN Board’s concern with regard to the delay in implementing the latest update to the Guidelines; at the same time the GNSO Council reassures the ICANN Board that the delay has not introduced “potential security issues” for IDN registrations at the second level, as explained in our writings to the Board on this issue and then during the ICANN Board and GNSO Council meeting of 24 June 2021 by representatives of the Registries Stakeholder Group (RySG).
+Nonetheless, the GNSO Council supports the Board’s suggested approach to defer a subset of the 19 guidelines that overlap with topics included in the IDNs Expedited Policy Development Process (EPDP) charter, while allowing the remaining guidelines to move forward for Board consideration as the updated version 4.0 for implementation.

 To that end and in response to the Board request to review and organize the 19 guidelines into two subsets, the GNSO Council conducted the assessment in consultation with the representatives from the Registries Stakeholder Group (RySG), who previously performed analysis of the security and stability implementations of the Guidelines.